Anthony-Nolan/Atlas/README_Contribution_Versioning.md

 * minor = small features, minor tweaks to application logic
 * patch = bugfixes, small documentation improvements

 Only the *public interface* of ATLAS is versioned in code.
-In practice, this means two projects within this solution:
+In practice, this means these projects within this solution:

 * `Atlas.Functions.PublicApi`
     * The public HTTP interface that consumers should use for all HTTP requests to ATLAS
 * `Atlas.Client.Models`
     * All models expected to be needed by external consumers are within this package, which is versioned in-step with the public api.
+* `Atlas.Common.Public.Models`
+    * All models referenced by both `Client.Models` and other Atlas components; versioned in-step with the public api.

 ## Releases